-The Majorelle Garden in Marrakesh is one of the most visited tourist sites in the city – and for good reason.
+If you have only one day in Marrakesh, I highly recommend a visit to the Majorelle Garden.
+This is one of the most visited tourist sites in the city – and for good reason.
 Amid the calm green oasis, pops of color provide a jolt to the senses.
 Yet the shades of yellow, teal and royal blue all harmonize with the hundreds of shades of green in such a way that you can’t imagine one without the other.

 The Majorelle Garden has twice been a labor of love for the artistic souls that have owned it.
 The garden began as the creative passion for orientalist painter Jacques Majorelle in 1923.
 For forty years he worked to perfect the garden.
 In fact, the Majorelle Garden has become the artistic masterpiece that defines him, rather than his paintings.

-Jacques commissioned and architect to design a cubist villa for the garden, which he then painted a very specific shade of cobalt blue that he had developed and ultimately trademarked as Majorelle Blue.
+Jacques commissioned an architect to design a cubist villa for the garden, which he then painted a very specific shade of cobalt blue that he had developed and ultimately trademarked as Majorelle Blue.

 After Jacques Majorelle died in 1962, the garden also fell into ruin, until it was purchased and restored by fashion designer Yves Saint Laurent and his partner Pierre Berogé in the 1980.
 In fact, Yves and Pierre saved the garden from being demolished and the property converted into a hotel complex.
 The villa and the gardens in Marrakesh ultimately became a refuge as well as a source of inspiration for Yves Saint Laurent until his death in 2008.

 Today, the garden that was so loved by two very different creative talents, is managed by a non-for-profit organization which makes it available to the public for their own source of inspiration.

 I am sharing my 25 favorite photos of this beautiful garden to help inspire your green (or teal or royal blue) thumb.